sbarthelemy/collada-dom/Readme.txt

 1) Execute make utility at root level of package by typing 'make' viewer.self will be in viewer\bin for release build (conf=release, this is the default build) viewer.self will be in viewer\bin for debug build (conf=debug)
-2) Unzip samples.zip, extract its contents to viewer\bin\
+2) Unzip samples.zip, extract its content to viewer\bin\
 3) Use ProDG Target Manager or Debugger to load viewer.self Optionally, specify a COLLADA document (cage.dae) as command line argument when loading viewer executable